Shannon Spruiell

 Career

-I've been a Seattle-based glass artist since 2018.
-I got my B.F.A. in Fine and Studio Arts with a minor in psychology from Texas Tech University in 2015.
-My focus now is engaging with the community and helping individuals dealing with trauma and PTSD.
+I received my B.F.A. in Studio Arts with a minor in psychology from Texas Tech University in 2015.
+After gaining foundational experience working with Carlyn Ray in Dallas, Texas, I moved to Seattle in 2018 to pursue glassmaking full-time.
 I worked as a glass artist and later as a studio manager at Glass Eye Studio from 2018 to 2022.
-After some time in the intense production world, I decided to branch out and become a freelance artist, using the skills and experience I gained.
+After some time in the intense production world, I decided to branch out and become a freelance artist, using the skills and experience I had gained.
+I now work and teach at institutions including the Chihuly Garden and Glass, where I give live glassblowing demonstrations, and the Museum of Glass in Tacoma, WA, where I also support veterans through the Hot Shop Heroes program.

 Mission